pet pharmacist

 Guests with pets?
 If guests ask to bring their own pets and you don’t know how the pets will get along, you should either politely decline their request or plan to spend some time acclimating the pets to each other, supervising their interactions, monitoring for signs of a problem, and taking action to avoid injuries to pets or people.

-Pets that are nervous around visitors should be put it in another room or a crate with a favorite toy.
-If your pet is particularly upset by houseguests, talk to your veterinarian about possible solutions to this common problem.
+• Put pets that are nervous around visitors in another room or a crate with a favorite toy.
+If your pet becomes particularly upset by houseguests, talk to your veterinarian about possible solutions to this common problem.

-Exotic pets make some people uncomfortable and may themselves be more easily stressed by gatherings.
+• Exotic pets may make some people uncomfortable and may also become more easily stressed by gatherings.
 Keep exotic pets safely away from the hubbub of the holidays.

 Identification tags and microchips reunite families.
 Make sure your pet has proper identification with your current contact information – particularly a microchip with up-to-date, registered information.
-That way, if they do sneak out, they’re more likely to be returned to you.
+That way, if they do sneak out, people are more likely to return them to you.
 If your pet isn’t already microchipped, talk to your veterinarian about the benefits of this simple procedure.

-Clear the food from your table, counters and serving areas when you are done using them – and make sure the trash gets put where your pet can’t reach it.
-A turkey or chicken carcass or other large quantities of meat sitting out on the carving table, or left in a trash container that is easily opened, could be deadly to your family pet.
+• Clear the food from your table, counters, and serving areas when you are done using them – and make sure you put the trash where your pet can’t reach it.
+A turkey or chicken carcass or other large quantities of meat sitting out on the carving table, or left in a trash container that your pet can easily open, could be deadly to your family pet.
 Dispose of carcasses and bones – and anything used to wrap or tie the meat, such as strings, bags and packaging – in a covered, tightly secured trash bag placed in a closed trash container outdoors (or behind a closed, locked door).

-Trash also should be cleared away where pets can’t reach it – especially sparkly ribbon and other packaging or decorative items that could be tempting for your pet to play with or consume.
+• You should also clear away trash where pets can’t reach it – especially sparkly ribbon and other packaging or decorative items that could tempt your pet to play with or consume.

 • Unplug decorations while you’re not around.
 Cats, dogs and other pets are often tempted to chew electrical cords.